Inbibo/adonisfx_docs/docs/maya/locators.md

 ## AdnLocator

 The AdnLocator is an native alternative to Maya locators.
 This locator can be used to visualize any kind of scene element with a transform node.
-For example they can be used as inputs to other Adonis locators presented in this page.
+For example they can be used as inputs to other AdonisFX locators presented in this page.

 ### How To Use